-It is believed that Raja Maldeo the father in law of Rana Hammir Singh invited Muhammad bin Tughlaq to invade Rajasthan.
+It is believed that Raja Maldeo son invited Muhammad bin Tughlaq to invade Rajasthan.

 Final Battle on the fields of Singoli

-Muhammad Bin Tuglaq , being the Sultan of a huge kingdom had almost 4 times the army of Rana Hammir Singh.
+Muhammad Bin Tughlaq, being the Sultan of a huge kingdom had almost 4 times the army of Rana Hammir Singh.
 Blinded by his bigoted Religious zeal and hunger for plundering Mewar, he was overconfident of his victory.

 The army of Muhammad bin Tughlaq and Rana Hammir Singh collided at Singoli in Neemuch.
-Hammir Singh was able to surround the invading army and ordered his allies (mainly Bhils and Charans) to conduct Guerrilla tactics on the enemy.
-Unlike the Classical Rajputs like the Great Prithviraj Chauhan, Hammir Singh did not obey the rules of Dharmayudh,the ritualistic warfare that did not allow night attacks, traps,etc. This Rana knew all too well, that Dharmayudh could not be followed while fighting against dishonorable enemies.
+Hammir Singh was able to surround the invading army and ordered his allies (Charans) to conduct Guerrilla tactics on the enemy.

-The Sultan’s army was harassed all the way by attacks from small groups of rajputs.
-This not only wreaked the army but also reduced their morale and got them fearful of what was to come when they reached Chittor.
-Rana Hammir, also applied scorched earth policy , destroying anything in the way of the enemy army that could be of their use.
+The Sultan’s army was harassed all the way by attacks from small groups of Rajputs.
+This not only wreaked the army but also reduced their morale and got them fearful.
+Rana Hammir, also applied scorched earth policy, destroying anything in the way of the enemy army that could be of their use.
 Villages were emptied out.
-Wells were Poisoned and so on.
+Wells was Poisoned and so on.

 The terrain was also unfamiliar for the Sultan’s Delhi army which resulted in a total disaster for the Turks Sultanates.

-The Sultan Muhammad Bin Tuglaq thought that the defending Rajputs would use the high walls and not attack them directly .
-But at the last moment Hammir Singh decided of lauch the frontal charge through Cavalry, which is the principal move of the Rajputs.
+The Sultan Muhammad Bin Tuglaq thought that the defending Rajputs would use the high walls and not attack them directly.
+But at the last moment, Hammir Singh decided to launch the frontal charge through Cavalry, which is the principal move of the Rajputs.

-But the humiliation for the Muslim Sultan was not yet over.
+But the humiliation for the Sultan was not yet over.
 It was just beginning.

 Sailendra Sen, a Textbook of Medieval Indian History

-An Advanced History of India, by Romesh Chandar Majumdar
+An Advanced History of India, by Romesh Chandra Majumdar